opensci/blog.opensci.info/_posts/2014-09-29-PLoS-ALM-Charts-Google-Fusion-Tables.md

   <img src ="/file/7230/columnChart.png" class="mainimage" />
 </a>

-All scientific journal articles published by the Public Library of Science have [Article Level Metrics collected about them.
+All scientific journal articles published by the Public Library of Science have Article Level Metrics collected about them.
 These metrics include citation counts, web views, online bookmarks, and more.
 The metrics are available through [a variety of sources][plosalmdata] including a [bulk CSV file][bulkcsv].

+<a href="http://article-level-metrics.plos.org/plos-alm-data/" target="_blank" class="btn btn-default" role="button">ALM Data Sources</a>

 > Metrics data for every PLoS article is available online as a bulk download